Skip to main content

 Review the payment information in the popup window.
 Enter a reason for the cancellation (optional but recommended).
 Click Cancel Reservation and then Yes in the confirmation popup window.

-CourtReserve returns to the Affected Reservations table and removes the canceled court booking.
+CourtReserve returns to the Affected Bookings table and removes the canceled court booking.
 Click Save to close the page and then complete the last step - issue refunds.

 If the players paid for their court time and rescheduling is not an option, then a system user can issue a refund.